malvag/distributed-ml-bench/README.md

 ```

 _Nohup, short for no hang up is a command in Linux systems that keeps processes running even after exiting the shell or terminal._

+There are more efficient ways for distributed model serving.

 Next, we'll send a predict request as a POST to our server's REST endpoint, and pass it as an example.